Untangling the concepts of ‘Competency’ and ‘Performance’

 From this perspective the inputs to individual workplace performance are job expectations – expected tasks and results.
 Competencies are the knowledge and skills needed to deliver on the job expectations.

 The most common reason for poor performance is that expectations are not clear.
-The second most common reason is lack of matching competencies.

 Process